-The prophet Isaiah was used by God to supply more information to us about the coming Good Shepherd:
+The prophet Isaiah was used by God to supply us and Israel with more information about the coming Good Shepherd, the Messiah:

 10 Behold, the Lord God shall come with a strong hand,